uadmin/uadmin-docs/_build/html/_sources/system_reference.rst.txt

 .. _uadmin.Action: https://uadmin-docs.readthedocs.io/en/latest/api.html#uadmin-action

 Let’s open our app to see how these things work.
-Login your account using “admin” as username and password.
+Login your account using "admin” as username and password.

 .. image:: api/assets/loginformadmin.png
    :align: center

 |

-Go to “LOGS” model in your dashboard.
+Go to "LOGS” model in your dashboard.

 .. image:: assets/logshighlighted.png